-This article provides a complete guide to this grandstand and includes a seating chart and examples of the view.
-It also looks at whether the hefty price tag is worth it, or if other grandstands are better value.
+In this article I provide a complete guide to this grandstand and include videos of the view from different seats, a seating chart and my tips on picking the best seats.
+Plus whether it’s worth it, or if other grandstands are better options.

 Contents